itthinx/affiliates/readme.txt

 * Initial release (tested & working on production sites).

 == Upgrade Notice ==

+= 2.8.3 =
+* This release improves the way how affiliate URLs are obtained and fixes and issue with URLs that are missing the path element.

 = 2.8.2 =
 * Fixes an issue with the registration form not being rendered when page